Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory

 We are interested in properties of $(x,y)$ that are much subtler than those from Lemma~\ref{l:graph-complexity-profile}.
-For example, we would like to know whether there exists a $z$ materializing a part of the mutual information between $x$ and $y$ (i.e., such that $C(z|x)\approx 0$, $C(z|y)\approx 0$, and $C(z)\gg 0$).
+For example, we would like to know whether there exists a $z$ materializing a part of the mutual information between $x$ and $y$ (i.e., such that $C(z|x)\approx0$, $C(z|y)\approx0$, and $C(z)\gg0$).
 These subtler properties are not determined completely by the ``complexity profile'' of $(x,y)$ shown in Fig.~\ref{x-y-venn-diagram}.
 In particular, we will see that some of these properties are different for pairs $(x,y)$ from Example~\ref{lines-and-points} and Example~\ref{quasi-distance} on the one hand and from Example~\ref{hamming} on the other hand.
-In the next section we will show that some information theoretic properties of $(x,y)$ are connected with the spectral properties of these graphs.
+In the next section we will show that some information-theoretic properties of $(x,y)$ are connected with the spectral properties of these graphs.

-\paragraph{Randomized communication protocols in the information theoretic framework.} In our main results we discuss communication protocols with two parties, Alice and Bob, who are given inputs $x$ and $y$.
+\paragraph{Randomized Communication Protocols in the Information-Theoretic Framework.} In our main results we discuss communication protocols with two parties, Alice and Bob, who are given inputs $x$ and $y$.
 We will assume that Alice and Bob are given the ends of some edge $(x,y)$ from $G^{Pl}_n$, from $G^{Euc}_n$, or from $G^{Ham}_{\theta,n}$.

 We admit randomized communication protocols with private sources of randomness.
 Technically this means that besides the inputs $x$ and $y$, Alice and Bob are given strings of random bits, $r_A$ and $r_B$ respectively.
 We assume that both $r_A$ and $r_B$ are binary strings from $\{0,1\}^m$.
 Without loss of generality we may assume that $m=\poly(n)$, see Proposition~\ref{p:newman}.